-Despite the commonly accepted thought, cycling is a full body activity, not just using the lower half.
+Cycling is not just an activity involving the lower half of the body – cycling is a full body activity.
 Desk job cyclists have to spend many waking hours in the same position.
 Sitting, hunched over desks, phones as well as handlebars.
-Over time, all those hours in that position, on and off the bike, adds up to imbalances, where some muscles get short and tight while others get lengthened and weak.
+Hours in similar positions creates imbalances, with overloading of muscles creating a feeling of tightness and weakness.
 Left unchecked, those imbalances can hinder your pedal stroke, dim your power and even cause pain and injury.

 KEY MUSCLES USED ARE:

-CALVES: the gastrocnemius and soleus act as stabilizers throughout the pedal stroke.
+CALVES: the gastrocnemius and soleus act as stabilisers throughout the pedal stroke.
 They help produce about 20% of the power load.